Growing Grapes: Get Epic Amounts Of Fruit From The Vine

-While using different rootstock from the fruiting grape does not make it a hybrid, it does require specialized skills which are often found among the hybrid grape producers or in the nursery industry.
+While using different rootstock from the fruiting grape does not make it a hybrid, it does require specialized skills, which are often found among hybrid grape producers or in the nursery industry.
 These can even be customized to the specific combination of root and vine preferred.

 Recommended Grape Varieties

-When growing grapes, it’s a good idea to select your variety based on what you plan to use the fruit for.
-Different varieties have different uses, and while some may be good crossover candidates, not all of them are!
+When you grow grapes, it’s a good idea to select your variety based on what you plan to use the fruit for.
+Different grape varieties have different uses, and while some may be good crossover candidates, not all of them are!

 Examples: Barbera, Cabernet Sauvignon, Chardonnay, Gewurztraminer, Grenache, Malbec, Merlot, Mourvedre, Petite Syrah, Pinot Gris (aka Pinot Grigio), Primitivo, Riesling, Sangiovese, Tempranillo, Viognier, Zinfandel

-There’s hundreds of variations on wine grapes that are suited to all parts of the world.
-In fact, the most common names for wine grapes coincide with the wines that use them.
+There are hundreds of variations of wine grapes that are suited to all parts of the world.
+The most common names for wine grapes coincide with the wines that use them.
 Cabernet sauvignon, merlot, petite syrah, muscat… these are all types of wine grapes with distinctive flavors.